In this list, we’re going to take a closer look at some Great Buddha of Kamakura facts, one of the most famous icons of Japan.

 1. How old is the Great Buddha of Kamakura?

 Initially, there was a large wooden Buddha on the site where the Great Buddha Of Kamakura can be found.

 It took nearly 10 years to complete the wooden structure back in 1243.
-Unfortunately, the hall it was in was completely destroyed by a huge storm in 1248, severely damaging the wooden statue.
+Unfortunately, the hall it was in was destroyed by a huge storm in 1248, severely damaging the wooden statue.

-Because of this event, it was suggested to build a bronze statue instead which would be resistant to weather conditions, and a sort of “crowdfunding” was set up in order to raise money for the project.
+Because of this event, it was suggested to build a bronze statue instead which would be resistant to weather conditions, and a sort of “crowdfunding” was set up to raise money for the project.

 The statue of The Great Buddha of Kamakura as we know it today was completed in the year 1252.